Content created: 000307

 - This work is also called the Zhōu Yì 周易, or "Changes of the State of Zhōu."
 (Yì Jīng was previously spelt "I Ching" in English.)

-- In addition to its position in the Confucian canon, this ancient text has always had a role in divination, by which various randomizing procedures identify a verse from this collection as relevant to a particular problem or decision.
+- In addition to its position in the Confucian canon, this ancient text has always had a role in divination.
+For that purpose various randomizing procedures identify a verse from this collection as relevant to a particular problem or decision.
 Not surprisingly, other texts have been associated with the same hexagrams over the centuries, and analogous combinations of ambiguous texts and randomizing procedures have continued to be invented.
-(This literary genre is known in divination circles as "tally poems" qiānshī 签诗 [籤詩] because of their selection using bamboo sticks.)
+(This literary genre is known in divination circles as "tally poems" qiānshī 签诗 [籤詩] because of their selection using bamboo sticks or "tallies.")

 - For more on divination using the hexagrams, click here.